JulianHayward/Azure-MG-Sub-Governance-Reporting/setup.md

 Permissions in Azure Active Directory for App registration:
 ![alt text](img/aadpermissionsportal_4.jpg "Permissions in Azure Active Directory")

-## Grant permissions on AzGovViz AzDO repository
+## Grant permissions on Azure Governance Visualizer AzDO repository

-When the AzDO pipeline executes the AzGovViz script the outputs should be pushed back to the AzGovViz AzDO repository, in order to do this we need to grant the AzDO Project´s Build Service account with 'Contribute' permissions on the repository
+When the AzDO pipeline executes the Azure Governance Visualizer script the outputs should be pushed back to the Azure Governance Visualizer AzDO repository, in order to do this we need to grant the AzDO Project´s Build Service account with 'Contribute' permissions on the repository

-* Grant permissions on the AzGovViz AzDO repository
+* Grant permissions on the Azure Governance Visualizer AzDO repository
     * In AzDO click on '__Project settings__' (located on the bottom left), under '__Repos__' open the '__Repositories__' page
-    * Click on the AzGovViz AzDO Repository and select the tab '__Security__'
+    * Click on the Azure Governance Visualizer AzDO Repository and select the tab '__Security__'
     * On the right side search for the Build Service account __%Project name% Build Service (%Organization name%)__ and grant it with '__Contribute__' permissions by selecting '__Allow__' (no save button available)

 ## OPTION 1 (legacy) - Edit AzDO YAML file (.pipelines folder)

 * Click on '__Repos__'
-* Navigate to the AzGovViz Repository
+* Navigate to the Azure Governance Visualizer Repository
 * In the folder '__pipeline__' click on '__AzGovViz.yml__' and click '__Edit__'
 * Under the variables section
     * Enter the Service Connection name that you copied earlier (ServiceConnection)